TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/gatewaymigration.md

 ## **Recommended Steps**

 * Retry connecting to the database after a few minutes.
-* Ensure that you do not have any hardcoded firewall rules as a part of your setup.
+* Ensure that you do not have any outgoing firewall rules restrictions in your environment.

 ## **Recommended Documents**